OZTaekOppa/lrsv_oysters/README.md

-# Long Read Structural Variations for Oysters
+# lrsv_oysters
-A collection of executed scripts for Crassostrea gigas PacBio reads.
+Long Read Structural Variations for Oysters: A collection of executed scripts for Crassostrea gigas PacBio reads.

 ## Brief Background